 Circulation Services | 1st Floor Lobby, North Hatcher Borrowing privileges are extended to students, faculty and staff of the University of Michigan.
 Loan periods vary by status of the borrower.
 Study carrel reservations are submitted here.

-Instructional Support A variety of options are available to users of the Graduate Library to gain or develop familiarity with resources, services and facilities.
+Instructional Support A variety of options are available to users of the Hatcher Graduate Library to gain or develop familiarity with resources, services and facilities.
 Sessions focused on online and print tools in the humanities and social sciences can be tailored to the specific needs of the class.
-To request a specialized session, contact the department at (734) 763-1539.
+To request a specialized session, complete the request form.